SomeHotel/OC-Lore/1- Party/Maelis Nighthollow.md

 > `= this.language`
 >
 > **Status**: `= this.status`
-# Current predicament
-Currently on the run from a group of bounty hunters after fleeing from her family.
 # Appearance
 - Shoulder-length brown hair tied into a small ponytail
 - Hair is going grey